 Configure your application

-In order to make you application work with PythonDpeloy, you need to:
+In order to make you application compatible with PythonDeploy, you need to:

-Specify the following environment variables in you PythonDeploy application's dashborad:
+Specify the following environment variables in you PythonDeploy application's dashboard:

 You only need to specify the ones that your application needs.
 For example, if you are not using SQS queues then PD_SQS_HANDLER is not needed, or if you are only dealing with SQS events, then PD_WSGI_APPLICATION is not needed.